Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 Silver-Bullet-Encryption-Tool
 =============================

 Silver Bullet Encryption Tool is an uncrackable encryption tool based on one-time pad model.
-It contains true random number generator called propellant module which makes true randomness by making data corruption intentionally.
+If you want to use this tool, execute bullet.py script

 Hope you enjoy this tool